haleykwok/Website_Hugo_Academic/content/_index.md

           date_start: '2023-05-19'
           date_end: '2023-08-13'
           description: |2-
-              Responsibilities include: Using Large Language Model for Code and Documentation in the field of Software Engineering and create tools with React.js
+              Responsibilities include: Machine Learning for Code and Documentation
+              *  Integrated Large Language Models (LLMs) to improve Software Engineering practices, particularly in code generation and documentation.
+              *  Developed and deployed web-based tools using React.js, facilitating the use of LLMs by software engineers.
         # - title:
         #   company: AI Lab
         #   company_url: 'https://www.hkailab.io/'